-Mark Caverly is Executive Vice President of Local Government Federal Credit Union.
+Mark Caverly is President of Local Government Federal Credit Union.

-Prior to serving in this capacity, Caverly held the position of LGFCU’s Vice President, Finance from 2001–2005, and was financial analyst for the Credit Union from 1997–2001.
+Prior to serving in this capacity, Caverly held the position of LGFCU’s Executive Vice President from 2005-2018; Vice President, Finance from 2001–2005; and was financial analyst for the Credit Union from 1997–2001.
 Before joining LGFCU, he spent two years as a staff auditor for Arthur Andersen, Chicago.

-Along with the President, Caverly oversees the operations of the Credit Union, working to align its vision with the organization’s mission, “To improve the lives of our members.”
-Specifically, he is charged with oversight of Marketing; Human Resources; and Legal, Compliance and Risk Management for LGFCU.
+Caverly oversees the operations of LGFCU, working to align the organization and its tactical plans with the Credit Union’s mission, “To improve the lives of our members.”
+Specifically, he is charged with oversight of Strategic Planning; Human Resources and Training & Development; and Legal, Compliance and Risk Management for LGFCU.

-His professional affiliations include serving as President of the Tarheel Chapter of the North Carolina Credit Union League (NCCUL), as well as serving on the NCCUL’s Governmental Affairs Committee.
-He also serves on the Board of Directors of the Carolinas Credit Union Foundation, and has earned his Credit Union Development Educator (CUDE) certification from the National Credit Union Foundation.
+His professional affiliations include serving on the Board of Directors for the Carolinas Credit Union League, and he currently serves as the Board Chairman for the Carolinas Credit Union Foundation.
+He has also earned his Credit Union Development Educator (CUDE) certification from the National Credit Union Foundation.